tytydraco/yessleep/out/Taxidermy_of_my_wife_went_horribly_wrong_please_help_me_Part_4.md

 The grass was wetter than I expected, cold water seeping into my socks as I stepped off solid ground and into it.
 When I pushed farther in, the stalks rose exactly where I thought they would, up to my waist, parting with a soft, wet resistance.

-Ahead of me was a path.

-Not trampled flat, not cleanly cut, but pressed down into a narrow tunnel of bent weeds and broken stems, as if something heavy had forced its way through.
+Ahead of me was a path, pressed down into a narrow tunnel of bent weeds and broken stems, as if something heavy had forced its way through.
 Too wide for a man walking upright.
 Too deliberate to be an animal passing through by chance.
 I had the sick thought that the thing I’d seen hadn’t vanished at all, that it had simply dropped down, limbs folding wrong, switching to all fours the moment it slipped out of sight.

 Something big.
 Something that knew where it was going.